Master in Graphic Design

 This module will present illustration applied to newspapers and magazines, editorials, interiors, fashion illustration and children's illustration.
 It will allow students to experiment with materials and styles while also introducing a comprehensive overview of the best contemporary illustration.

-- Children’s illustration.
-Analysis and execution.
+- Children's Illustration: Analysis and creation.

-- Collage.
-Analysis and execution.
+- Collage: Analysis and creation.

-- Fashion illustration.
-Analysis and execution.
+- Fashion Illustration: Analysis and creation.

 Module 3 – History of graphic design